imtoori/CountryCodePicker/README.md

 # country_code_picker

-A new flutter package project.
+A flutter package for showing a country code selector.

-## Getting Started
+## Usage

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).

-For help on editing package code, view the [documentation](https://flutter.io/developing-packages/).